The person at the center of this case

 Start here

-Were there any other visitors to Boiler Bay State Park that day who witnessed the storm or the couple?
+Were there any witnesses at Boiler Bay State Park that day who observed the couple or the storm conditions?

 Eugene Harold Hyatt, 18, and his girlfriend Kami Vollendroff disappeared on November 21, 2001, while tide pooling at Boiler Bay State Park near Depoe Bay, Oregon.
-Authorities believe a sudden storm swept the couple into the ocean, and one of Hyatt's shoes was found days later near Boiler Bay Cove, but their bodies were never recovered.
-The case remains unsolved, with questions about whether they could have survived or if additional evidence might surface.
+Authorities believe they were swept out to sea by a powerful wave during a storm that struck the area that day.
+One of Hyatt's shoes was found near Boiler Bay Cove days later, but their bodies have never been recovered, leaving questions about the exact circumstances of their disappearance.

 Try asking